AxelArielSaravia/insets/README.md

 * **Effect Customization:** Fine-tune parameters like reverb, delay, pitch, and more to sculpt your sound.
 * **Generative Probabilities:** Adjust the likelihood of audio or effect combinations for evolving compositions.
 * **Web-Based & Cross-Platform:** Runs in any modern browser on desktop or mobile—no installation needed.

+## [How to Use
+Learn how to create music with **inSets**!
+Check out our [How to Use guide](,/how-to-use.md) for step-by-step instructions on uploading files, configuring effects, and generating compositions.

 ## Installation
 Get started with inSets in one of two easy ways: